pschatzmann/arduino-audio-tools/examples/examples-player/player-url-i2s/README.md

 - support for __Metadata__

-The example demonstrates how to implement an __MP3 Player__ which provides the data via the Internet (with the help of the AudioSourceURL class) and sends the audio via I2S to an external DAC.
+The example demonstrates how to implement an __MP3 Player__ which provides the data via the Internet (with the help of the AudioSourceURL class) and sends the audio via I2S to an external DAC using an ESP32.

-### External DAC
+### The External DAC

 For my tests I am using the 24-bit PCM5102 PCM5102A Stereo DAC Digital-to-analog Converter PLL Voice Module pHAT